gubler/dotfiles/README.md

 ### Ubuntu Notes

 * You need to be an administrator (for `sudo`).
-* You might want to set up your ubuntu server [like I do it](/cowboy/dotfiles/wiki/ubuntu-setup), but then again, you might not.
-* Either way, you should at least update/upgrade APT with `sudo apt-get -qq update && sudo apt-get -qq dist-upgrade` first.
+* You should at least update/upgrade APT with `sudo apt-get -qq update && sudo apt-get -qq dist-upgrade` first.

 ### After Installation